 We thought it might be interesting to do a little math using the coffee shop numbers along with population counts?
 Using the 2014 Portland Metro area population estimate of 2,348,247 and the 2,572 coffee shops in Portland, that means that there is one coffee shop for every 913 people in Portland.
 WHAT?
 Yes, it’s true.
 We do love our coffee here in Portland.

 If we were to dig even further, we would also want to note that since the 913 person figure is based on the total Portland Metro area population and not just on coffee drinkers, it doesn’t take into account babies, children or other adults that don’t drink coffee at all.
-If we guessed that of the 2.3 million population, some 300,000 were children or of a non coffee drinking age, and estimated that there are just 2 million adults in the Portland Metro area, the numbers change dramatically.
+If we guessed that of the 2.3 million population, some 300,000 were children or of noncoffee drinking age and estimated that there are just 2 million adults in the Portland Metro area, the numbers change dramatically.

 Using the 2 million adult population assumption in Portland, there is one coffee shop for every 777 people in Portland.
-To put that into perspective, a Boeing 747-400 can fit 660 passengers in a high density one-class configuration.
+To put that into perspective, a Boeing 747-400 can fit 660 passengers in a high-density one-class configuration.
 Another example showing how impressive this ratio of people to coffee shops in Portland is that the average movie theater typically seats around 250.
-So approximately three movie theaters has the same number of people who have access to a single coffee shop in Portland.
+So approximately three movie theaters have the same number of people who have access to a single coffee shop in Portland.

 Why Does Portland Have So Many Coffee Shops?